Calle Jarnkrok Game Preview: Maple Leafs vs. Blue Jackets

 Jarnkrok Season Stats Insights

-- Jarnkrok has scored a goal in seven of 30 games this season, netting multiple goals in one of them.
+- Jarnkrok has scored a goal in seven of 32 games this year, netting multiple goals in one of them.

-- In 14 of 30 games this season, Jarnkrok has registered a point, and three of those games included multiple points.
+- Jarnkrok has a point in 14 games this year (out of 32), including multiple points three times.

-- Jarnkrok has yet to record a multi-assist game this season despite registering one in nine of 30 games played.
+- In nine of 32 games this year, Jarnkrok has had an assist, but no games with multiple assists.

-- The implied probability is 45.5% that Jarnkrok goes over his points prop total based on the odds.
+- The implied probability that Jarnkrok hits the over on his points over/under is 42.6%, based on the odds.

 Sign up for Underdog fantasy today.